 Founded on Generosity

-Wangapeka exists because of the generosity and support of our community.
-Over our 40 year history, countless individuals have selflessly donated their resources (time, energy as well as financial) to aid the establishment and unfoldment of the centre, empowering us to continue to fulfill our vision to “foster the realisation of awakening, as described by the Buddha, for the benefit of all beings”.
+The Wangapeka Study and Retreat Centre exists because of the generosity and support of our community.
+Over our 50 year history, countless individuals have selflessly donated their resources (time and energy, as well as financial) to the establishment and unfoldment of the centre, empowering us to continue to fulfill our vision to “foster the realisation of awakening, as described by the Buddha, for the benefit of all beings”.

-In Buddha-dharma, the principal of dana / generosity is the first of the six paramita, or perfections.
+In Buddha-dharma, the principal of dana or generosity in action is the first of the six paramita, or perfections.
 It is identified as the foundation of spiritual practice, the doorway to real progress on the spiritual path.
 The Wangapeka’s existence is a testament to the power of dana and it continues to thrive because this principle is strong in our community.

 Challenging Times